-Cold weather is great for snuggling, that is when you or your loved one isn’t coughing!
-This time of year, there are many illnesses that spread around, so we know ahead of time when to stock up on medicine.
+It may be Cold weather is great for snuggling, that is when you or your loved one isn’t coughing!
+This time of year, many illnesses spread around, so we know ahead of time when to stock up on medicine.
 But what about our pups?
 Do dogs get colds, too?
-If so, what type of medicine should you use if you notice Fido sneezing, coughing or with a runny nose?
+If so, what type of medication should you use if you notice Fido sneezing, coughing, or with a runny nose?

 Did you know? – In the United States alone, there are millions of cases of the common cold per year.

-Although we may feel in-tune with our dog’s feelings, they do not have the ability to tell us how they feel.
+Although we may feel in-tune with our dog’s feelings, they cannot tell us how they feel.
 Although they can’t speak to us, anyone lucky enough to live with a dog knows their little furry bodies can be quite expressive!
 And once we do learn they may be coming down with an illness, pet health and safety becomes a top priority for us pet parents.
 Keep reading to stay proactive about what to do when your dog may have a cold.

 Cold Temperatures and Your Dog

 According to PetMD, Generally speaking, cold temperatures can become an issue for most dogs once it drops below 45° F. When temperatures drop below 32° F, they can pose a threat to small dogs without a heavy coat.
 When temperatures drop under 20° F, they become dangerous to all dogs.

 How to Tell if Your Dog is Cold